GauravBarakoti/circleci-poc/README.md

 https://circleci.com/docs/configuration-reference/

-This documentation will help you understand CircleCI and will also help in deploying your application with approximately no downtime on a server using the CircleCI pipeline.
+This documentation will help you understand CircleCI and help deploy your application with approximately no downtime on a server using the CircleCI pipeline.

 We'll start from the very basics.

-Take any server in our case I'm proceeding with an ubuntu server on AWS.
+Take any server in our case I'm proceeding with an Ubuntu server on AWS.

 I have a sample FLASK application.